Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ### Testing

-Test your work locally to speed up your work since so you can focus only in particular (failing) test-cases.
+Testing your work locally will help you speed up the process since it allows you to focus on particular (failing) test-cases.
  To setup a local development environment, install both local and test dependencies:
 ```bash
 pip install -r requirements.txt